Find Nursing Schools

 Private for-profit Public vs. Private

 The total student population at Galen College of Nursing - ARH is 509, which includes 348 full-time undergraduates.
-The freshman retention rate at Galen College of Nursing - ARH is 88%, which is great when compared to the national average of 68%.
+The school has a student-to-faculty ratio of 16 to 1.

 Public Public vs. Private